opstic/gdclone/README.md

 # gdclone

-An attempt at a GD client that uses a better engine and better optimized systems!
+An attempt at a GD client that uses another engine!

 Built using Rust and Bevy engine.